Lady and the Tramp: Sequel

 In June 1998, Disney had announced a sequel to Lady and the Tramp was in development.
 The film's songs were composed by Melissa Manchester and Norman Gimbel.
 Titled Lady and the Tramp II: Scamp's Adventure, it centers on the adventures of Lady and Tramp's only son, Scamp, who desires to be a wild dog.
 He runs away from his family and joins a gang of junkyard dogs to fulfill his longing for freedom and a life without rules.
 Produced by Disney Television Animation and Disney Video Premiere, Scamp's Adventure was released on February 27, 2001.

 Live-action remake

 Walt Disney Pictures produced a live-action remake of the film with Justin Theroux and Tessa Thompson in the voice roles of Tramp and Lady respectively.
 The movie premiered on Disney's new streaming service, Disney+, on its US launch date of November 12, 2019 to mixed reviews.

+Other animated productions

+The characters of the film have recurring cameo appearances in the television series House of Mouse, as well as in its direct-to-video films Mickey's Magical Christmas and Mickey's House of Villains.

+The Beaver (voiced by Carson Minniear) has a minor role in the 2026 Lego special Lego Disney Princess: Magical Mayhem.